chaxus/ranlexer/README.md

 ### generate

-Parse the ast into code
+Parse the ast into code:

 ```ts
 import { generate } from 'ranlexer'